 The calculation for this indicator allows for duplication of students in the denominator as well as the numerator.
-The denominator value is the aggregate count of FAY students with an EOCT score.
-The numerator value is the count of FAY students with an EOCT score at the Exceeds level.
-Using the data file for each content area assessment found on the portal CCRPI report, set the following filters:
+The denominator value is the aggregate count of FAY students with an EOC score.
+The

 - 1. FAY Participant = Yes - a.
 This count is one of the values for the denominator - 2.
 Performance Code = ADV - a.
 This count is one of the values for the numerator - 3.
 Denominator = sum all denominator values for each content area - 4.
 Numerator = sum all numerator values for each content area